 What Type Of Assets To Consider

 Publicly traded stocks are still connected to businesses.
 Investing in stocks means buying fractional ownership of real businesses.
-And investing in stock market-based mutual funds and exchange-traded funds (ETFs) equates to efficiently buying smaller percentages of ownership of more businesses.
+Investing in stock market-based mutual funds and exchange-traded funds (ETFs) equates to efficiently buying smaller ownership percentages of more businesses.

 As a business owner, you already have most of your net worth exposed to the business cycle.
 As a result, a portfolio that has less exposure to the stock market than average may be a good fit, depending on your risk tolerance.